 Wellesley Connects Arranges Free SAT Prep Courses for Students

-Nine juniors at Wellesley High School have just enrolled in Wellesley Connects, an all volunteer, mentoring program for first generation, college-bound Wellesley High School students.
-The juniors met their mentors in April (over Zoom) and will begin working together on the students' college plans, attending workshops and visiting colleges.
+Ten seniors at Wellesley High School are enrolled in Wellesley Connects, an all volunteer, mentoring program for first generation, college-bound Wellesley High School students.
+The students met their mentors in April (over Zoom) and are working together on the students' college plans, including financial aid and essays.

 A generous donor is making it possible for these students to take SAT prep courses at no cost.